Sean-Robinson1/rubiks-cube/README.md

 - **Solving**
   - Click `Solve` to compute the solution.
 A popup will show the moves required to solve the cube.

+> Note there is current a minor issue if you try to rotate the cube while a face is already rotating - if the display becomes distorted then clicking `Reset View` should fix this.
+If not, turn animations off and make a rotation.

 > The UI is designed to be intuitive.
 For best results, ensure your webcam is well-lit and the cube is clearly visible.
 Also if you have a reflective cube or one with text on it, this can affect the performance of the scanning.